If you choose to live in private accommodation, or if you have been unsuccessful in your hall application, you have plenty of options.

 There are a number of companies that provide hall-of-residence style accommodation exclusively for students.
 Many of these halls are based in the London area.

-Our regularly updated Student Housing List is a useful first port of call, providing details of landlords who have accommodation available to students.
+Our regularly updated Private Accommodation List is a useful first port of call, providing details of landlords who have accommodation available to students.
+If you are interested in a property, you can contact the landlords directly.
+While these properties are not inspected, we do have a registration procedure for which we require copies of gas safety certificates and documentation proving ownership.

 The list is available to all full-time students at the University.
 When you have accepted a place on a course at the University, you'll be able to log in by entering your username and password when prompted.